-1. The Trustees have established no set form for grant applications.
-A proposal should include a concise statement of the project according to the requirements described in the "Applying for a Grant" section of the El Pomar Foundation website.
+1. A proposal should include the required narratives and attachments described in the "Applying for a Grant" section of the El Pomar Foundation website.
 The Foundation is limited to providing grant support to Colorado nonprofit organizations and activities that take place within the State of Colorado.
-One copy of the grant proposal should be sent to: Board of Trustees, El Pomar Foundation, 10 Lake Circle, Colorado Springs, CO 80906.

 2. At this time, due to El Pomar’s emphasis on assisting those most affected by the current economic conditions, the Trustees will not consider any capital grant requests exceeding $100,000, unless initiated by the Foundation.